 - Other trivia: I own the largest cat in Monroe County, a Himalayan/Maine Coon cross by the name of Sherpa.
 He is an alumnus of the local shelter.

-- Besides nearly two decades of Latin and Ancient Greek teaching experience, I have the following teaching experience in other subjects:
+- Besides nearly two decades of Latin and Greek teaching experience, I have the following teaching experience in other subjects:

 Music: 2 years’ university teaching, some 10 years a private tutor

 German: 1 semester university teaching, 1 year tutoring

 Writing and Language Arts: 10 years teaching writing-intensive undergraduate and graduate courses, including Great Texts, two year’s tutoring

 Koine Greek: 1 year university teaching, some 2 years’ total tutoring

 Teaching small bunches of interested and motivated students in a comfortable domestic setting is something very few people get to do these days.
 Gone are the days when a family simply employed a live-in governess or tutor.
 It’s a pity, really.
 Home has always seemed to me the very best place of all for learning and teaching.
 I’ve always thought education ought not to be a mass process.
 I also believe that when we make education happen only in a building we travel to and away from, we’re in danger of convincing ourselves that teaching and learning have nothing to do with real life.
 What could be worse?
 Life itself is continual learning and teaching.